 Customized in-person training - Contact Tim at firstname.lastname@example.org for more information and a detailed quote.
 We will customize your training to fit your specific needs.
 Tim has been providing world-class training for over 3 decades.

-CERTIFICATE in OBJECTIVE-CENTRIC RISK & CERTAINTY MANAGEMENT(CORCM)
+CERTIFICATE in OBJECTIVE-CENTRIC RISK & Uncertainty MANAGEMENT(CORCM)

-Practical, step-by-step training to equip you/your risk function and/or internal audit department professionals to implement and maintain the newest generation of ERM and Internal audit – objective centric risk and certainty management.
+Practical, step-by-step training to equip you/your risk function and/or internal audit department professionals to implement and maintain the newest generation of ERM and Internal audit – objective centric risk and uncertainty management.
 Earn CPE = 20

 In 2017 COSO issued new ERM guidance.
 The title is “Enterprise Risk Management: Integrating with Strategy and Performance”.
-It calls on risk professionals to transition from risk centric/risk register based ERM to one that focuses on assessing the risk/certainty linked to top strategic/value creation and value preservation objectives and directly linking risk assessments with performance data.
+It calls on risk professionals to transition from risk centric/risk register based ERM to one that focuses on assessing the risk/uncertainty linked to top strategic/value creation and value preservation objectives and directly linking risk assessments with performance data.

 ISO 31000 2018, the global risk management standard, defines risk as “effect of uncertainty on objectives”.
 The introduction opens with:

 Organizations of all types and sizes face external and internal factors and influences that make it uncertain whether they will achieve their objectives.